biocore/microsetta-public-api/README.md

 You can use a JSON file to configure data resources for the server.

+## Modifying Babel dictionaries

+A fresh template can be created using the pybabel command below:
+`pybabel extract -F babel.cfg -o messages.pot .`

+Fresh translation files can be created for each language required, using the syntax below:
+`pybabel init -i messages.pot -d microsetta_public_api/translations -l es_MX`
+`pybabel init -i messages.pot -d microsetta_public_api/translations -l en_US`

+The above translation files should be modified manually with the proper translations as needed.

+Lastly, to compile the results into a form that python and flask can use, use the command below:
+`pybabel compile -d microsetta_public_api/translations`

 ### Datasets
 The Microsetta Public Results API has the notion of a _dataset_.
 A dataset is a collection of artifacts (such as metadata, alpha diversity, ordinations, etc.).
 In terms of the configuration file, a dataset is